HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 2. Install [dxclient](https://help.hcltechsw.com/digital-experience/9.5/containerization/dxclient.html).

 3. Install [Node.js](https://nodejs.org/en/download/).
 See the version requirements for the DX Developer Dashboard.
-A node.version is included to support [fnm](https://github.com/Schniz/fnm).

 4. Clone this project somewhere on your drive